 I was quite sure that as soon as I started showing my artwork to galleries in New York, I’d be selling paintings and sculpture and spending my time in a big studio with fifteen foot ceilings and a giant skylight overlooking the Empire State Building.

-But I do remember thinking at the time, “This would be a pretty cool place to work if I ever needed one.”
+I wasn’t looking for a job, but I do remember thinking at the time, “This would be a pretty cool place to work if I ever needed one.”

-I didn’t want to work at the same place as someone who I was dating.
+Besides, I didn’t want to work at the same place as someone who I was dating.
 And I especially did not want to be competing with her for work.

 But about six months later when she announced, to my surprise, that she was “getting married and moving to Tuscon”, it ocurred to me that perhaps the time had come to try to get freelance work while waiting for Leo Castelli to call.